Nutro Ultra Grain-Free Dog Food in tubs receives the Advisor’s best rating of 5 stars.

 Although some might disagree, we’re of the opinion that food is not the place for tartar control chemicals or any other non-nutritive substances.

-And lastly, with the exception of magnesium proteinate, the minerals listed here do not appear to be chelated.
+And lastly, with the exception of magnesium, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
 Chelated minerals are usually associated with higher quality dog foods.

 Nutro Ultra Grain-Free Tubbed Dog Food Review

-Judging by its ingredients alone, Nutro Ultra Grain-Free dog food tubs looks like an above-average product.
+Based on its ingredients alone, Nutro Ultra Grain-Free Dog Food in tubs appears to be an above-average moisture-rich product.

 Free of any plant-based protein boosters, this looks like the profile of a wet product containing a significant amount of meat.